freebsd/pkg/README.md

 For more information on querying the local package database, please refer to pkg-info(1) man page.

 <a name="pkgrepos"></a>
-### Using remote package repositories
+### Working with a remote package repository

-The good thing about pkgng is that it is able to use remote package repositories.
+pkgng is able to work with remote package repositories as well.

 A remote package repository contains a collection of packages which can be fetched, searched and installed into your systems.

-The other good thing of pkgng is that it is able to work with multiple remote repositories, so you can actually fetch, search and install from multiple locations!

-	NOTE: Multple remote repositories are currently considered experimental.
-	      Currently multiple remote repositories can be used to fetch, search and install packages from.
-Upgrading from multiple repositories will be available in the next releases of pkgng.
-For now upgrading can only be done from a single remote package repository.

-In order to use a remote repository you need to define the _PACKAGESITE_ environment variable, so that it points to a remote location, which contains packages that can be installed by pkgng.

-_PACKAGESITE_ can also be set in the */etc/pkg.conf* configuration file.
+In order to use a remote repository you need to define the _PACKAGESITE_ environment variable, so that it points to a remote location, which contains packages that can be installed by pkgng, or set _PACKAGESITE_ in the *pkg.conf(5)* configuration file.

-If the _PACKAGESITE_ environment variable (or option in */etc/pkg.conf*) is not defined then pkgng will work in multiple repositories mode, using the repositories which are defined in the */etc/pkg/repositories* file.

 In order to work with a single remote package repository, you would define _PACKAGESITE_ to your remote server with packages, like for example (or use */etc/pkg.conf* to set it there):